eugeniogz/eugeniogz.github.io/aforismos.md

 ### 🌿 Natureza

-Pássaros além do frio asfalto: o natural soberano do cultural. <!--16/07/22-->
+Além do frio asfalto: o natural soberano do cultural. <!--16/07/22-->

 As telas iluminam as teclas que domam a escuridão. <!--19/09/25-->